-I recently had the chance to spend a few days at Château de Béru during my recent multi-day trip touring the Burgundy wine region.
-Here’s our full Château de Béru review where you can learn more about what makes this winery so special.
+I recently had the chance to spend a few days at Château de Béru during my multi-day trip to the Burgundy wine region.
+Here’s our full Château de Béru review, where you can learn more about what makes this winery so special.

 Since I first tried the wines made at Château de Béru, I’ve been captivated by its unique taste and complexity.
 The wine stands out among others and has become quite the talk within the connoisseur community.
 Made primarily from Chardonnay grapes, it’s redefining what it means to be a relaxed and sophisticated wine.